 “But he’s so rich and snooty.
 Ya says he’s real possessive.”

 “Shure, but he’s already sharin’ me with Jace, Flo, Tina and Pete.
 Yer chances ain’t bad.”

 He hugs me tighter.
 He isn’t about ta let go.
-And we all had church again, as the choir has two services to sing.
+And we all have church again, as the choir has two services to sing.

 I haven’t spent anytime with Robby and Michael, so I sit with them as we eat Mom’s blueberry pancakes.